 and what nerve root it is pushing on.
 These are the most common symptoms of lumbar

-- Sciatica – pain that starts near the back or buttock and travels down the leg to the
+Sciatica.
+This is pain that starts near the back or buttock and travels down the leg

-The symptoms of lumbar disc disease may look like other conditions or medical problems.
+The symptoms of lumbar disk disease may look like other health conditions.
+Always

 How is lumbar disk disease diagnosed?

 In addition to a complete medical history and physical exam, you may have one or more